 The Zoo, where animals roam freely and display diverse habitats and behaviors.

-The San Diego Zoo Safari Park, which offers visitors the chance to experience African wildlife first hand.
+San Diego’s Zoo Safari Park offers visitors the chance to experience African wildlife firsthand.

 Take in a play at the Old Globe Theatre, which hosts productions of Shakespearean plays and other dramas.

 Savor your dinner at La Jolla’s award-winning Restaurant Guy Savoy, whose exquisite menu includes classic French cuisine and seasonal ingredients.